rogeraabbccdd/SDVX-Wallpaper/README.md

 - Download repo.
 - Download `live2dcubismcore.min.js` from [here](https://www.live2d.com/download/cubism-sdk/download-web/), add put it in `assets/js/`.
 - Get your SDVX Live2D models from somewhere, and put them in `assets/live2d/`.
-- Download BGM from [here](https://www.youtube.com/watch?v=tBd_QlnYwNg), and put it in `assets/sound/sdvxv.mp3`.
+- Download BGM from [here](https://www.youtube.com/watch?v=tBd_QlnYwNg), and put it in `assets/sound/bgm.mp3`.
-- Get your SDVX `testbg2_fhd.wmv` from somewhere, convert it to webm format and put it in `assets/video/bg.webm`.
+- Get your SDVX `testbg2_fhd.wmv` from somewhere, or any background video you want, convert it to webm format and put it in `assets/background/bg.webm`.
+- Get your favorite SDVX wallpaper image, and put it in `assets/background/bg.jpg`.
 - Import folder to Wallpaper Engine.

 ## Credits
-- `bg2.webm` is taken from [Steam Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=1940540424)
+- Default `bg.webm` is taken from [Steam Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=1940540424)